thu-ml/tianshou/README.md

 Atari and MuJoCo benchmark results can be found in the [examples/atari/](examples/atari/) and [examples/mujoco/](examples/mujoco/) folders respectively. **Our MuJoCo results reach or exceed the level of performance of most existing benchmarks.**

-### Policy Interface
+### Algorithm Abstraction

-All algorithms implement the following, highly general API:
+Reinforcement learning algorithms are build on abstractions for

-- `__init__`: initialize the policy;
+  * on-policy algorithms (`OnPolicyAlgorithm`),
-- `forward`: compute actions based on given observations;
+  * off-policy algorithms (`OffPolicyAlgorithm`), and
-- `process_buffer`: process initial buffer, which is useful for some offline learning algorithms
+  * offline algorithms (`OfflineAlgorithm`),

-- `process_fn`: preprocess data from the replay buffer (since we have reformulated _all_ algorithms to replay buffer-based algorithms);
+all of which clearly separate the core algorithm from the training process and the respective environment interactions.

-- `learn`: learn from a given batch of data;
+In each case, the implementation of an algorithm necessarily involves only the implementation of methods for
-- `post_process_fn`: update the replay buffer from the learning process (e.g., prioritized replay buffer needs to update the weight);
+  * pre-processing a batch of data, augmenting it with necessary information/sufficient statistics for learning (`preprocess_batch`),
-- `update`: the main interface for training, i.e., `process_fn -> learn -> post_process_fn`.
+  * updating model parameters based on an augmented batch of data (`_update_with_batch`).

-The implementation of this API suffices for a new algorithm to be applicable within Tianshou, making experimenation with new approaches particularly straightforward.
+The implementation of these methods suffices for a new algorithm to be applicable within Tianshou, making experimentation with new approaches particularly straightforward.

 ## Quick Start